Introduction to Hamiltonian Formulation of General Relativity and Homogeneous Cosmologies: Hamiltonian Formulation of General Relativity

 A detailed derivation of the HDA is provided in Appendix \ref{proof of hda}.
 We focus here on the graphical interpretation of constraints as shown in Fig. (\ref{hda}) \cite{flavio1}.
-The vector fields generating the tangential and normal deformations of the spatial slice form an algebra\footnote{Strictly speaking, it is a Lie algebroid due to the fact that (c) involves a $\gamma^{jk}(x)$ which are spacetime functions, not structure constants, arising as one of the consequences of the nonlinearity of general relativity.} under the commutator, which finds a representation in the deformation algebra formed by the phase space quantities $\mathbb{H}[N]$ and $\mathbb{D}[\vec{N}]$ under the Poisson bracket.
+The vector fields generating the tangential and normal deformations of the spatial slice form an algebra\footnote{$\gamma^{jk}(x)$ appearing in (c) are spacetime functions, not just constants, that emerge from the geometrical deformations of hypersurface.} under the commutator, which finds a representation in the deformation algebra formed by the phase space quantities $\mathbb{H}[N]$ and $\mathbb{D}[\vec{N}]$ under the Poisson bracket.
 Thus we have a clear geometrical interpretation for the Hamiltonian constraint $\mathbb{H}[N]$ and the three diffeomorphism constraints $\mathbb{D}[\vec{N}]$: $\mathbb{H}[N]$ takes us from one hypersurface $\Sigma_1$ to another hypersurface $\Sigma_2$ (whose travel length is proportional to $N$) while $\mathbb{D}[\vec{N}]$ allows for movement on one hypersurface itself (whose travel length is proportional to $\vec{N}$).
 And irrespective of which operation is done first followed by the next, the algebra remains closed.

 In other words, if we consider (a) in eq. (\ref{3.52}), the Poisson bracket for two diffeomorphism constraints is yet another diffeomorphism constraint, implying that if we compute two diffeomorphism constraints in different orders, then this would lead us to two different points on the same hypersurface and thus we need another diffeomorphism to connect the two points on the hypersurface.
 Similarly (b) in eq. (\ref{3.52}) implies that if we compute Hamiltonian constraint followed by the diffeomorphism constraint, then we reach a point on the next hypersurface but the reverse order of computing would take us somewhere in between the two hypersurfaces and that's why we need a Hamiltonian constraint at the end to get us to the same point as reached first.
 Finally, (c) in eq. (\ref{3.52}) means that computing two different Hamiltonian constraints in different orders both lead to the next hypersurface but at different points and hence we need a diffeomorphism constraint on the next hypersurface to connect those two points.
 This is exactly what is shown in Fig. (\ref{hda}).